walk the Thames Path

 The best times to walk are May, June and September as these are not too hot and lie outside the school holidays.
 April is also quiet but there can still be some flooding.
 If not flooding, it can get very muddy.
 The areas most protected are those that are most densely populated.
 Therefore the likeliest places to see flooding is between the source and Oxford.

 The Thames has a series of flood defences.
 The weirs are controlled to manage the water levels.
 But there’s only so much they can do.
-The Thames Barrier, the end (or the beginning!) does the opposite.
-The Thames is tidal from Teddington (between Kingston and Richmond).
-The barrier is there to prevent tidal surges flooding London.
+The Thames Barrier, found at the end (or the beginning!), does the opposite.
+The Thames is tidal from Teddington (between Kingston and Richmond) and the barrier prevents tidal and storm surges flooding London.

 Don’t be put off by the rain: 30mm of moderate rain in a month is only 12 hours.
-It never rains for long!
+It rarely rains for long!

 Flooding on the Thames Path